metahkg/metahkg-docs/docs/customize/categories/category1.md

 }
 ```

-All posts (except of hidden categories) are considered part of this category.
+All threads (except of hidden categories) are considered part of this category.